elixir-nx/nx/exla/README.md

 ### Common Installation Issues

+  * Missing Dependencies
+    * Some Erlang installs do not include some of the dependencies needed to compile the EXLA NIF.
+You may need to install `erlang-dev` separately.
   * EXLA
     * Make sure you use `:exla` as a `:github` dependency and not as a `:path` dependency to avoid rebuilds
   * Bazel